MBPT Spotlight: What Google Doesn’t Get About the Display Advertising Business

 You could go to Google for display, a company such as Criteo for retargeting and Triggit for Facebook retargeting.
 Or you can go to unified platforms such as Dispop for all your display needs—including creative.
 As a species, we are visual creatures and banners are just another form of visual communication on the Web.
 Banners may evolve but they just won’t go away, no matter what Google has to say about it.

-Dispop is an ad creation, buying and campaign management platform for small and medium-size businesses.
-Prior to cofounding Dispop, Ebert founded DesignPax, an on-demand Web design company that creates websites, Facebook pages and banner ads.
-Ebert also worked at Advertising.com (an AOL Company) and worked with major publishers such as Weather.com, WashingtonPost.com and ABC.com.
+Dispop is an ad creation, buying and campaign management platform for small and medium-sized businesses.
+Prior to co-founding DisPop, Ayal founded DesignPax, on-demand web design company that creates websites, Facebook pages and banner ads.
+Ayal also worked at Advertising.com (an AOL Company) and worked with major publishers such as Weather.com, WashingtonPost.com and ABC.com.

 The television industry's top news stories, analysis and blogs of the day.